Web app could find out if a song has the X Factor

-A new web app that allows budding musicians to score their own songs to find out if they have hit potential has been launched.
+A new web app that allows budding musicians to score their own songs to find out if they have hit potential has been launched by the University of Bristol’s Intelligent Systems Laboratory.

 Dr Tijl de Bie, Senior Lecturer in Artificial Intelligence, said: “We took great care in creating this app and hope people have fun using it.
 However, because it’s not 100 per cent accurate it won’t guarantee a hit record.
 The hit potential equation is based on today’s music, so people scoring old songs will be estimating their hit potential today, not at the time they were released.”